 A short ride in the dusty back of Nico’s rickety van later – seats are for dorks – we find ourselves in the other side of town.
 Here you can find the infamous ghost metro.
 In the sixties, when money was still being spent like there was no tomorrow, the city decided to build an eight-line metro network.
 Twenty years later it appeared there was indeed a tomorrow after all, and the treasury was as empty as I feel deep inside every Valentine’s Day.
 The whole project was cancelled before it was even half done.
 This actual station though, was completely finished, but not a single train ever passed through it.
 It stood unused and abandoned for over thirty years, and it’s still there today.
 A hole in the fence gives you easy but illegal access to the tracks.
 Once there you can start recreating your favourite scenes from The Walking Dead like nobody’s watching.
 Take care though, because somebody could in fact be watching, which is why Nico will not join you here.
 His face is so well known by the authorities by now, they send the fines straight to his home.
 Kinda lame.

-4. Sing French chansons in someone’s living room
+4. Sing some French chansons in Enrico’s living room

 “Look at the picture above, look at the facial expressions, the wall clippings, the fabulous weirdness of it all.
 Isn’t it simply mesmerising?”